Is a bear stalking your cottage?

 If you notice rocks that have been recently moved or overturned, especially along trails or hydro cuts, it often means a bear has passed through the area.
 By examining freshness of the exposed soil, you can determine if the rock was moved recently or some time ago.

-Bears will often rake their claws on a tree to strip off the bark.
+Bears often rake their claws on a tree to strip off the bark.

 This happened to a jack pine in front of our cabin two years in a row.